-I don't know about the comments that were said about him (on Twitter).
+“Sometime he may be in the pocket too long,” Barham allowed. “… I don't know about the comments that were said about him (on Twitter).
 Hopefully he'll watch the film, see what he did wrong and really improve on them, see how he can be a better quarterback.
-Hopefully Jay Paterno does that for him, too.
+Hopefully Jay Paterno does that for him, too.”

 The other thing, Barham said, is this: Scrutiny comes with the territory.
 And sometimes rough treatment comes with that.

 “He's a young guy,” he said of Bolden, “but he knows he has to step his game up.
 Being in that position for such a big university, he really just has to be strong.
 If he's not going to be strong and confident in himself, he's going to have problems.
 But he'll be all right.”

 McGloin was just 9-for-24 for 98 yards, and the Lions as a team went over two quarters without a completion.
 But they regained possession with 3:05 left in the game, down just 7-3.
 And McGloin managed to piece together an 11-play, 80-yard march, culminating in a three-yard touchdown run with 1:08 left by Silas Redd -- again excellent with 137 yards on 31 carries.

 The big play in the drive was a pass-interference penalty against Illini cornerback Justin Green, on Moye in the end zone on fourth-and-six from the 32 with 1:31 left.